Nitrogen deficiency

-Nitrogen deficiency is a deficiency of nitrogen in plants.
+A young cabbage plant exhibiting nitrogen deficiency.

+Nitrogen deficiency is a medical condition where a plant is unable to obtain enough nitrogen from the soil.
+This can lead to stunting, lack of flowering or fruiting, and chlorosis (a lack of chlorophyll, leading to discoloration).
 This can occur when organic matter with high carbon content, such as sawdust, is added to soil.
 Soil organisms use any nitrogen available to break down carbon sources, making nitrogen unavailable to plants.
 This is known as "robbing" the soil of nitrogen.
 All vegetables apart from nitrogen-fixing legumes are prone to this disorder.

 Nitrogen deficiency can be prevented by using grass mowings as a mulch or foliar feeding with manure.
 Sowing green manure crops such as grazing rye to cover soil over the winter will help to prevent nitrogen leaching, while leguminous green manures such as winter tares will fix additional nitrogen from the atmosphere.

 Moreover, poor irrigation system in the field can lead to loss of nitrogen in plants as stagnant water in the field will cause the nitrogen to evaporate in the air.

 Symptoms

-Some symptoms of nitrogen deficiency (in absence or low supply) are given below:
+Symptoms of nitrogen deficiency can include: